MicrosoftDocs/cloud-adoption-framework/docs/ready/control-mapping/security-control-mapping.md

         5. What Azure Policy can enforce/monitor the control.

     - Where there are gaps in monitoring or enforcement for the service and control:
-        1. Report to the Azure Security Benchmark team to close gaps (content, monitoring, or enforcement).
+        1. Report to the Azure Security Benchmark team to close gaps in content, monitoring, or enforcement.

     - For any areas that don't meet your requirements, note the risk involved if you choose to exempt that requirement, the impact, and if it's acceptable to approve or if you're blocked due to the gap.